 Over the past few days, the number of people who have been missing list as a result of fires in northern California, increased to more than 1200 people.
 Then it dropped to about a thousand.

-These fluctuations caused confusion in the minds of many residents of the state and officials, notes Air force.
-Camp fire, as it is called, led to the death of 77 people - this is the official record, and the death toll is relatively stable.
+These fluctuations caused confusion in the minds of many residents of the state and officials, notes Air force...
+The Camp fire, as it is called, killed 77 people - an official record and the death toll is relatively stable.

 So why is the list of missing people so mobile?

-The answer to this question is not as simple as the authorities of the most affected area, Butte County, admit.
-On Friday, when the number of missing people exceeded 1000, Sheriff Corey Honea called the list of missing people “dynamic”.
+The answer to this question is not as simple as the authorities in the worst-hit area, Butte County, admit.
+On Friday, when the number of missing persons exceeded 1000, Sheriff Corey Honea called the list of the missing "dynamic".

-“As long as the information that I give you is rather“ raw ”, we do not exclude that there are duplicate names in the list,” said the sheriff.
+“As long as the information that I am giving you is rather crude, we do not exclude that there are duplicate names on the list,” the sheriff said.